AnthonySteele/anthonysteele.github.io/AgainstAutoMapper.md

 ## Testing

-Did you know that there is a `AssertConfigurationIsValid` method for [testing AutoMapper configurations](https://docs.automapper.org/en/stable/Configuration-validation.html).
-Neither did I, I never see it used.
-There's nothing forcing use of it.
+Did you know that there is a method `AssertConfigurationIsValid` for [testing AutoMapper configurations](https://docs.automapper.org/en/stable/Configuration-validation.html)?
+It "checks to make sure that every single Destination type member has a corresponding type member on the source" which is one kind of error.
+I did not know about it either: I never see it used.
+Yet it's best practice that you should _always_ test AutoMapper configurations wity this.
+But here's nothing forcing use of it.

-How should you test a class that uses as `IMapper`?
-The obvious idea is to mock the `IMapper` and the response.
-But this means that your test is more complex, doesn't reflect an actual run, and the mapping logic does not get tested.
+How should you test a class that uses an `IMapper`?
+The obvious idea is to mock the `IMapper` and the response from it.
+But this means that your test mocks are more complex, the test doesn't reflect an actual run, and the mapping logic does not get tested.

 ## Libraries to solve known problems

 AutoMapper solves a problem.
 But it's a trivial problem that doesn't take a library to solve.
-I tend to prefer libraries (e.g. a JSON Serializer, or SQL mapper]) when:
+I tend to prefer libraries (e.g. a JSON Serializer, or SQL mapper) when:

 * I can't do it myself trivially, which typically means that there is complexity or special knowledge required to write it.
 I know I couldn't get every aspect if a Json Serializer or SQL mapper correct the first time around, so why bother with all that effort when the problem has already been solved.